YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **Two Originating Primary Failures**

 Now consider a situation where Ardmore and Malvern are located in one data center, with BC replication to BrynMawr and Newtown respectively, located in another data center.
-When the first data center fails, the SI replication from Ardmore to Malvern is replaced by SI replication from BrynMawr to Newtown.
+When the first data center fails, the SI replication from Ardmore to Malvern is replaced by the SI replication from BrynMawr to Newtown.

 +-----------------------------+-----------------------------------+--------------------------------+----------------------------+------------------------------------------------------------------------------------------+
 | Ardmore                     | Bryn Mawr                         | Malvern                        | Newtown                    | Comments                                                                                 |